Siphon880gh/rapid-tools-suite/readme.md

 ###Rapid Tools Suite
 ####A jquery library and microframework with frontend and backend tools to shorten development time.
 Attach load and click controllers that refer to external scripts, handlers, or inline javascript.
 If you use Handlebars JS for templating engine, test templates, contexts, and helpers in one function quickly before investing in the heavy API.
 Use the Boilerplate files for a new app or static page loaded with common libraries, stylesheets, and fonts you can customize.
 Rapid can generate Bootstrap code, Ajax code, and PHP mysql code.<br/>

 ####Generate placeholder images and lorem ipsum text by adding class names.
 Test how some HTML code looks in a floating draggable div with the site's stylesheet before incorporating into the layout (ihtml).
 Load scripts or stylesheets in the browser console so you can experiment with different css and javascript on the fly (iscript and istyle).
 Replace the same stylesheet (replaceStylesheet).
 Rapid also comes with some tools to enhance JSFiddle so you can load the common libraries, stylesheets, and fonts and Rapid.
 There is also a tool to toggle fullscreen in JSFiddle.
-Useful if you prefer to fine tune the layout CSS or more naunced CSS in an online playground first before bringing it to development.<br/>
+Useful if you prefer to fine tune the layout CSS or more nuanced CSS in an online playground first before bringing it to development.<br/>

 ####Create and modify Bootstrap columns on the fly with the browser console.
 Then you may copy the code over to your source code.
 Easily see where the Bootstrap columns are by toggling a lightblue border on them (Rapid Bootstrap gridlines).
-Resize your window to see your website layout change per xs, sm, md, and lg and a status bar tells you which breakpoint you are at (Rapid Bootstrap status).
+Resize your window to see your site layout change per xs, sm, md, and lg and a status bar tells you which breakpoint you are at (Rapid Bootstrap status).
 Run javascript code based on those breakpoints.
 Write media queries using Bootstrap classes rather than the breakpoint pixels and interchangeably generate its breakpoint pixel CSS.<br/>

 ####Access the mysqli database in javascript with a capable API including inserting, deleting, selecting, and looping through records, so you don't have to invest heavily on the interplay of AJAX, JSON, and PHP until later.
 Also, have Rapid generate all the AJAX and PHP codeas as you use javascript mysqli.
 Rapid's Ajax uses an uniform API for all REST methods (get, post, put, patch, update, delete, options) so you don't have to remember syntax differences between $.ajax, $.get, and $.post.
 Use the Boilerplate php file to pick up on those REST requests and read request data with intuitive $_GET, $_POST, $_PATCH, $_UPDATE, etc arrays.<br/>

 ####Rapid enhanced Chrome's debugging tools with several functions that monitor different types of variables.
 Rapid also enhanced Javascript by allowing you to make enums for some quick constants to use across your app or functions.<p/>

-####Let teammembers know more about your website layout with explanations in the console and enhanced tooltips that appear over select elements.
+####Let teammembers know more about your site layout with explanations in the console and enhanced tooltips that appear over select elements.
 The tooltips have an assortment of icons like TO-DO list or bugs that can accompany the text.
 Let teammember developers see your notes about specific elements by having them inside attributes in the source code while loading the page in a browser removes them.<br/>

 ####Fully compatible with Handlebars JS, Crossroads JS, and other libraries.
 This library and microframework is based in jQuery.
 Remove what you don't need for faster loading. -Weng Fei Fung*<br/>
 **Dependencies (must have):**<br/>